0382/argparse-f/README.md

 end subroutine
 ```

+> Using `-?` is to save character space for other options' `short_name`.
+Not every one like it.
+Luckily it is simple to define your custom help option.

 ### multi-line help message
 Some times, help message may be very long.
-You can use `\n` to as newline split mark.
+You can use `\n` to as line break marker.
 Of course, Fortran does not have escape characters.
 I just use some character split technique to realize this feature.

 ### print argparser